 Being recognized by CEAHT would also mean adhering to a traditional shelter structure where rules come from the top and residents must abide.
 But Mondragón prefers a co-op system of running the home, where decisions and rules are agreed upon democratically.

-In the almost three months since the contingent arrived to Casa, the residents have built a routine that integrates the needs of both the LGBT community and the single mothers and children they’ve become family to.
+In the almost three months since the contingent arrived to Casa, the residents have built a routine that integrates the needs of both the LGBT community and the single mothers and children who share the space.
 They even set up a classroom for the children who have to miss school during their journey north.

 “I don’t get paid, my friends don’t get paid,” said Mondragón.
 “We’re cleaning, developing the house because we have arms, legs, motivation, because we want a home … because we thought that they were really going to allow us to have these people there.”